“Ultimately, your musical progress will depend more on your skillfulness with the creative process than on any talent.”

 –The Musician’s Way, p.
 313

-We dedicated musicians invest heavily in growing our abilities because we know that the personal payoff is immense.
+We dedicated musicians invest heavily in growing our abilities because we know that the personal and professional rewards are immense.

 Few things in life rival the joy of making music.

 Why then do countless young artists who have talent and opportunities to excel nonetheless practice halfheartedly, miss application deadlines, avoid publishing websites, and otherwise dither?